Kreshnic Krasniqi: Club career

 On 20 September 2014, Kreshnic made his professional debut for Ethnikos Achna in the Cypriot First Division during the 2–1 loss to Nea Salamis, coming on as a 68th-minute substitute.
 He later played for Heybridge Swifts as a midfielder.

 Krasniqi joined Ebbsfleet United in June 2021.

 On 5 February 2022, Krasniqi returned to former club Billericay Town on an initial one-month loan deal.

-On 29 June 2022, Krasniqi joined fellow National League South club Dulwich Hamlet.
+On 29 June 2022, Krasniqi joined National League South club Dulwich Hamlet.